 Investment trusts for income

 One specific thing I think worth highlighting is a trust’s ability to lay aside 15% of its income in bumper years and use it to bolster payments to investors when dividends are hard to come by.

 2020 is a prime example of the dangers income investors face, with dividends being axed all over the show and UK banks being told to stop payments at once.

 If you’re relying on those payments to fund your retirement income or provide a passive income to supplement your salary, having the taps turned off can be incredibly damaging.

-But throughout the madness of 176 UK firms stopping dividends altogether in the second quarter of this year, with a further 30 companies reducing payments, just two of the 182 UK investment trusts focused on equities cut payouts.
+But throughout the madness of 176 UK firms stopping dividends altogether in the second quarter of 2020, with a further 30 companies reducing payments, just two of the 182 UK investment trusts focused on equities cut payouts.